Getting Started with Fabric Jumpstart

 Before you begin, make sure you have:

-- A Fabric capacity (F2 or higher) or a Fabric trial capacity
+- A Fabric-enabled capacity (P or F) or Fabric trial capacity assigned to the workspace

 - Go to Microsoft Fabric